zookazim/learning/microsoft_learn/azure_sql_database_ha_dr.md

 * NB: Failover groups can get over the above issues because an endpoint is given to the failover group not the specific instance

+## Failover Groups

+Auto-failover groups is a declarative abstraction on top of the existing active geo-replication feature, designed to simplify deployment and management of geo-replicated databases at scale.

+The auto-failover group adds convenience but also imposes limitations;

+1. A listener concept enables your apps to take advantage of the same endpoint to your SQL, while with geo-replication your app is responsible for connection strings manipulation to target required SQL instance

+2. On another hand, geo-replication supports multiple RO targets including in the same region, while failover group supports only two SQL instances in different regions, in which one is RW and another is RO

+3. As validly pointed in another answer, SQL managed instances only support failover groups via vNet peering

 ## Links

 [Udemy dp203 - Azure SQL DB Scaling](https://www.udemy.com/course/dp200exam/learn/lecture/23952350#overview)